jsdom/webidl2js/README.md

 IDL indexed and named properties require multiple things on the implementation class to work properly.

 The first is the getters, (optional) setters, and (optional) deleters operations.
 Much like stringifiers, getters, setters, and deleters can either be standalone or aliased to a named operation (though not an attribute).
-If an operation is standalone, then the implementation class must implement following symbol-named methods.
+If an operation is standalone, then the implementation class must implement the following symbol-named methods.
 The `utils` object below refers to the default export from the generated utilities file `utils.js`.

 - Getters: `utils.indexedGet`, `utils.namedGet`
 - Setters: `utils.indexedSetNew`, `utils.indexedSetExisting`, `utils.namedSetNew`, `utils.namedSetExisting`